 At the end of the walkway were two short chairs and a cute painting of a dog sitting on a chest with the words American Express.
-This space, again, felt like another decorative area which I never saw anyone use.
-Turning right at this point lead into the main area of the lounge, where a beautiful metal frame housed the large bar in the centre of this space.
+This space, again, felt like another decorative area that I never saw anyone use.
+Turning right at this point lead to the main area of the lounge, where a beautiful metal frame housed the large bar in the center of this space.

 There were high wireframe bar stools at the bar and various other seating options around the lounge.
 As the lounge was on a higher level, there was a balcony feeling to the area, as the sides of the lounge overlooked the airport and the high ceilings.
 Comfortable low lounging chairs were placed near the railings here.
 There was another tall table and high chairs at the edge of the lounge.

-At the far end of this area was the buffet spread and a few smaller dining tables.
-There was a good mix of western and asian options for the buffet.
-To the left side of the dining area was a small check-in counter and glass door which lead to the Centurion area, while the right side of the dining area lead to the bathrooms and shower area.
+At the far end of this area were the buffet spread and a few smaller dining tables.
+There was a good mix of western and Asian options for the buffet.
+To the left side of the dining area was a small check-in counter and glass door, which lead to the Centurion area, while the right side of the dining area leads to the bathrooms and shower area.

 I hung around in the regular area and got a few drinks from the bar.
 The bar had a great list of signature cocktails curated by renowned mixologist Jim Meehan, and a wine list curated by renowned wine expert Anthony Giglio.
 The lounge was relatively quiet when I was there.

-As we were a few people there and we had the chance to try various dishes on the menu.
-We ordered a Vietnamese salad, the Asian mushroom and black chicken soup, and the Asian combination starter which had some fried dumplings and rolls.
+As we were a few people there, we had the chance to try various dishes on the menu.
+We ordered a Vietnamese salad, the Asian mushroom and black chicken soup, and the Asian combination starter, which had some fried dumplings and rolls.
 They also served the higher end GH Mumm Grand Cordon champagne in the centurion area, as opposed to GH Mumm Cordon Rouge champagne served in the regular area of the lounge.